 Connecting to a file server via VPN is a multi-step process that can be irritating for even the most tech savvy of users.
 But Dropbox only requires a one-time installation and sign-in.
 Accessing files shared by team members is as easy as navigating through folders through our apps:

 With VPN file storage, sharing inside your company is difficult enough, but sharing outside your company can be downright impossible.
 File sharing with Dropbox, on the other hand, is as easy as clicking “Share” or copying and pasting a link.
-There’s no need to create accounts for every person that needs access to a file or folder.
+There’s no need to create accounts for every person who needs access to a file or folder.
 And Dropbox shared links stay up to date with the latest versions of your files.

-No matter how your VPN is set up, it’s bound to slow down users’ connections.
+No matter how your VPN connection is set up, it’s bound to slow down users’ connections.
 Dropbox comes with several features designed to speed up file transfers:

 VPN stands for Virtual Private Network (VPN) that’s used to extend a private network across a public network.
-VPN lets users to share and receive content across shared or public internet connections as if their devices were logged on to the private network.
-This is useful for remote workers or regional offices that need to access files and information from a main headquarters’ network or servers.
+VPN technology lets users to share and receive content across shared or public internet connections as if their devices were logged on to the private network.
+This is useful for remote workers or regional offices that need remote access to files and information from a main headquarters’ network or servers.

 Yes, you can share files securely with a VPN—but it’s not a hassle-free process.
 VPNs can increase privacy and security, but you can’t guarantee a completely anonymous online connection.
 To share files securely with a VPN first requires configuring a VPN, which can be a big undertaking involving IT resources and money.
 Then, you’ll need to make sure you’re connected to a VPN by signing in via specific software with special access permissions.
 Then, after those two conditions are met can you actually share or receive the files you need.

 Using Dropbox as a VPN alternative can help alleviate frustration and save resources.
-With Dropbox as your central content hub, there’s no need to set up a VPN or grant access to individual users.
+With Dropbox as your central content hub, there’s no need to set up a VPN or grant secure access to individual users.
 Instead, all you need to do is store your files in Dropbox, and you can securely and quickly share them with whomever you want—even if they don’t have a Dropbox account.
 Learn more about how Dropbox keeps your files secure.

 Not all features are available on all Dropbox plans; compare our plans to find the version right for you.